renatoaguimaraes/poc-logs-and-traces/README.md

 ## POC Results

-The proof of concept have success, the solution solved all the requirements.
+The solution implements all requirements with success and the proof of concept demonstrates the architecture in action.

 ![Component Diagram](img/results.png)